The first 30 days

 The best time to bring a new puppy into your and your families life is when you or whom ever will be the main parent/alpha has lots of time to devote at least two weeks of high attention.
 Your new dog/puppy does not know you or your family.
 The rule of thumb is it will take approximately 30 days for your new dog/pup to bond with you and your family.
 For the the first 72 hours the puppy should have a charmed experience free of mistakes, theirs and yours even when they happen.
 Everything is happy happy and good.
 Set the first few weeks up for success by following the outline below.

 Your new dog/pup does not know you or your family!
 Keep the process at their pace.
 Imagine being a 4 year old thrown into a new environment and being bombarded by people, sounds, smells etc. That’s your puppy.
-If you have children set the rules and expectations up first before the puppy comes home.
+If you have children set the rules and expectations up front before the puppy comes home.
 Nothing should rush up to the puppy… person or animal ever!.
 Always let the puppy come to you/them.
 Use any tricks you like, treats, baby talk, whatever.
 If the dog does not approach you/them, don’t worry, he/she will, don’t rush.
 Never force people or other pets on the puppy, Remember happy happy charmed.
 No major experience’s the first 72 hours at least.
 That includes bathing.
 If you there is an accident on the way home and your puppy is messy a warm damp towel to get a quick spit shine, and that’s if it cant wait.

 Keep the tone charmed.
 For the first 72 hours the puppy or dog can do no harm.
 No matter what he/she does.
 Keep the NO to a no. Calm and easy is the way to go for the first 72.